Veilchenherz/HNcoCANH_merge/README.md

-# Generate FLYA peak lists
+# Generate FLYA peak lists from CCPN data

 ### 5D:
 Use 5D.py to generate FLYA peak lists for 5D spectra from a CCPN .csv file and a .list file